skippyr/flamerial.vim/README.md

-# Flamerial (Vim/Neovim)
+# Flamerial For Vim And Neovim

-The Flamerial (Vim/Neovim) project is the port of the Flamerial theme for Vim and Neovim.
+The port of the Flamerial theme for Vim and Neovim.

-Here is a preview that you can check out.

 ![](images/preview.png)